wyk4real/Focus/README.md

 # Py-code
-Only for myself!!! or you
+Only for myself !!! or U